 - Weight bench sold separately

-The XM-7626 by XMark Fitness is a functional trainer for the whole family, as it’s highly adjustable for virtually any height.
+The XMark Functional Trainer is designed for the whole family, as it’s highly adjustable for virtually any height.
 The trainer has quick-adjust pulleys with 19 settings, with 3.5-inch spaces between.
 You’ll find dual 200-pound weight stacks along with a commercial-grade pull-up rig and pulley system.

 Several accessories are included, such as a short and long bar, leg extension curl, ankle strap, hand straps and a tricep rope.
 A workout poster to give you some extra guidance during workouts.
 You can use the split-grip pull-up bar for chin-ups and pull-ups.